gfrankel97/slp_to_mp4/README.md

       * `"resolution_scale_factor": "1"` is 480p
       * `"resolution_scale_factor": "2"` is 720p
       * `"resolution_scale_factor": "3"` is 1080p
     * `"parallelism"` is the number of Dolphin instances AND FFmpeg instances running at the same time.
+If there is a less Dolphin instances open than the settings for `"parallelism"`, then FFmpeg is converting the Dolphin dump to MP4.
 * Enter settings in `settings/slippi_desktop_app_settings.json`
   ```json
   {